 Pilates can also help you lose weight properly if you combine it with a healthy diet and aerobic activity, such as swimming, walking and cycling.

-Pilates is suitable for people of all ages and when working with adults, most instructors tend to focus on balance posture, co-ordination and breathing.
-In many cases it is wiser to perform simpler exercises that target weaknesses and improve mobility gradually rather than engaging in an intense workout.
+Pilates is suitable for people of all ages.
+When working with adults, most instructors tend to focus on balance posture, co-ordination and breathing.
+In many cases it is wiser to perform simpler exercises that target weaknesses and improve mobility gradually rather than engaging in an intense workout off the bat.

 Pilates also uses a special breathing technique and its exercises focus on precise movements to target specific parts of the body.
 The best Pilates classes are in small groups where the teacher can develop sessions to suit each persons strengths and weaknesses.

 Joseph Pilates designed his exercises to be performed on specialized apparatus, and later developed mat exercises to allow his students to practice at home.
 On the mat, you will immediately discover your strengths and limitations and figure out how to overcome them with your own mind and body sometimes using small props or equipment such as elastic bands and weight balls.